 - The student sends the proposal/dissertation to all committee members who discuss whether it is acceptable.

 - When the proposal/dissertation is deemed acceptable, the student works with the committee members to find a mutually agreed upon day and time for the proposal or dissertation defense.

-- No later than one week before the proposal/dissertation defense, the student must provide a copy of the dissertation proposal or dissertation to each of the committee members and send an electronic copy to Melinda Pena (Melinda.E.Pena@rice.edu), coordinator of the Ph.D. program.
+- No later than two weeks before the proposal/dissertation defense, the student must provide a copy of the dissertation proposal or dissertation to each of the committee members and send an electronic copy to Melinda Pena (Melinda.E.Pena@rice.edu), coordinator of the Ph.D. program.